-Check with town officials, a Sexton, a Cemetery Association, or descendants to see if permission is required before you begin cleaning.
+- Check with town officials, a Sexton, a Cemetery Association, or descendants to see whether permission is required before you begin cleaning.

-Determine whether the stone really needs to be cleaned.
-If the engraving is clearly readable, then it probably should not be cleaned.
+- Determine whether the stone really needs to be cleaned.
+If the inscription is clearly readable, then it probably should not be cleaned.
 Remember, every time a stone is brushed or rubbed, deterioration to the surface is likely to occur.

 Cleaning the Stone

-Clean the sides and back of the stone first, then lastly the front.
+- Wet the entire stone with water.
+Clean the sides and back of the stone first, saving the front for last.

-Clean out engraved and other recessed areas of the stone with a soft toothbrush or soft wooden craft sticks, if necessary.
+- Clean out carved and other recessed areas of the stone with a soft toothbrush or soft wooden craft sticks, if necessary.

-Finish the cleaning process by rinsing the entire stone with COPIOUS amounts of clean water.
+- Finish the cleaning process by rinsing the entire stone with a GENEROUS quantity of clean water.
 A pump sprayer is ideal.